-WBFH, also known as The Biff, will begin broadcasting its 41st Annual Biffstock pledge drive at 8 a.m.
-Wednesday, April 26, and will continue until 11 p.m.
-Biff radio students will be collecting money and pledges from listeners in the community to help underwrite radio station enhancement expenses.
+WBFH, also known as The Biff, began broadcasting its 41st Annual Biffstock pledge drive at 8 a.m.
+April 26th, and continued until 9 p.m.
+Biff radio students were collecting money and pledges from listeners in the community to help underwrite radio station enhancement expenses.

 Those who donate receive donor announcements aired on the station and their names listed on the station website.
 Listeners who would like to be an underwriter can do so by calling (248) 341-WBFH or clicking on the Donate Now link on the station’s website.

-The pledge drive will air on the same day as the 6th annual national High School Radio Day which is a nationwide celebration of high school radio stations in the United States.
+The pledge drive will air on the same day as the 6th Annual National High School Radio Day which is a nationwide celebration of high school radio station in the United States.
 More information about High School Radio Day can be found at highschoolradioday.com.

 The Biff can be heard at 88.1 on the FM dial, online at wbfh.fm and on the free Biff Radio app.
 The community radio station is supervised by the WBFH management team of General Manager Pete Bowers and Assistant Manager/Technical Director Ron Wittebols.